Khopa/CordovaService-Examples/readme.md

                 });
 ```

 The services are registered in the manifest.
 If you want to start your own service, you'll need to register them in the manifest too.
+As these are foreground services, when running, a notification icon should appear in the android status bar.

 ##Checking the log messages##

-Run the following command in the terminal
+Run the following command in the terminal to check the log messages sent by the examples services.

 ```
 adb logcat ServicePlugin:d *:S